 Support for children's social workers

-Children's social workers across Yorkshire and Humber make a positive difference to the lives of hundreds of children, young people and their families in difficult circumstances everyday.
+Children's social workers across Yorkshire and Humber make a positive change to the lives of hundreds of people everyday.

-Children's Social Work Matters is a programme that aims to attract and support children's social workers and to improve social work practice across the Yorkshire and Humber region.
+Children's Social Work Matters is a programme that aims to attract and support children's social workers.
+It'll improve social work practice across the Yorkshire and Humber region.

-If you're a children's social worker, make sure you register with our local Children's Social Work Matters to stay up to date with social work news, connect with colleagues and get exclusive access to monthly webinars.
+If you're a children's social worker, make sure you register with our local Children's Social Work Matters.
+You'll be able to stay up to date with social work news and connect with colleagues.
+You'll also get access to monthly webinars.

 ICON programme about infant crying

-ICON aims to prevent abusive head trauma in babies by helping parents understand that crying is normal and supports them to develop ways of managing crying without getting to the stage where they feel like harming the baby (usually by shaking).
+ICON aims to prevent abusive head trauma in babies by helping parents know that crying is normal.
+It helps them to develop ways of managing crying.
+Stopping them getting to the stage where they feel like harming the baby.

-The ICON message is being given by midwives and health visitors prior to, and after birth.
+The ICON message is being given by midwives and health visitors.
+It's done prior to, and after birth.

-- I - infant crying is normal and peaks around six weeks of age.
+- I - infant crying is normal.
+It peaks around six weeks of age.

-- C - comforting methods can help soothe a baby and crying may stop.
+- C - comforting methods can help soothe a baby.
+Doing this may stop the crying.

-- O - it's OK to walk away for a few minutes if crying is becoming too much, as long as the baby is safe.
+- O - it's OK to walk away for a few minutes if crying is becoming too much.
+You just need to make sure the baby is safe.

-You can find more information on the ICON website.
+You can find more details on the ICON website.